Here are two equally true statements about pets:

 With that in mind, maybe we should amend those opening statements: Pets are amazing, and their vet bills can be very expensive.

 Looking at those numbers, it’s not surprising that 26% of dog owners have pet insurance.
 It’s a growing industry, too.
 That rate has jumped 17% since 2003.
-Which begs the question: is pet insurance worth it?

 *we’d bet that’s higher among Off the Leash readers.